ecen/starcraft2-ai/README.md

-# starcraft2-ai
+# StarCraft II AI
 Repository for bachelor-degree project with the goal of developing a StarCraft 2 AI using machine learning.
+All code developed under this project is available under the MIT license, see `LICENSE.txt`.

+The repository contains the following:
+* `Agents` - Multiple agents as well as the Simple SC2 API.
+Described below.
+* `dqnlogs` - Saved logfiles from training sessions.
+* `matlab` - Matlab code for data analysis and figure generation.
+Also contains generated figures.
+* `publishing` - Some materials related to publication like logos and posters.
+* `replays` - Replay files from training the DQN agent for a few hours.
+* `scripts` - Scripts for performing minor tasks like handling log data.

 # Simple SC2 API
 This is essentially a wrapper for PySC2 to make it immediately useable for a simple TvT agent.
 Has the following features: